JaymanW/hw-week-seventeen/README.md

   ## Project Description

-  This project is a simple employee tracker utilizing back-end technologies including JavaScript, node.js, npm, and mysql.
-After a quick installation, you can run this app locally via a terminal.
+  This project is a simple workout tracker utilizing back-end technologies including JavaScript, node.js, npm, MongoDB, and Mongoose ORM.
+After a quick installation, you can run this app locally or visit the demo linked below.

   A live demo of this application can be found at: https://hw-week-seventeen.herokuapp.com/